Savoy Castle, Bilje: History

-Prince Eugen of Savoye
+Prince Eugen of Savoy

 At the Battle of Zenta in 1697, the Habsburg armies under Prince Eugene of Savoy defeated the armies of the Ottoman Empire under Sultan Mustafa II (1664–1703).
 Out of gratitude, Leopold I, Holy Roman Emperor (1640–1705) granted him estates in Hungary and Slavonia, the eastern part of Croatia.
 These Croatian estates consisted of 13 villages, 22 abandoned estates, 109,000 acres of arable land, meadows, forests, and vineyards.
 They were to be administered out of Bilje and were consequently named as such (the Bilje estate).

 In 1707, the prince decided to build himself a hunting lodge in Bilje, the Savoy castle, which was completed in 1712.
 The castle's design can probably be attributed to Johann Lukas von Hildebrandt, who was the favourite architect of the prince.
 It is probably as the private archives of the prince are lost.

 The Bilje castle is quadrangular in form.
 It is around 56 meters by 57 meters wide, with its courtyard measuring around 42 meters wide.
 Although, the castle is constructed as a hunting lodge, it is surrounded by defensive earth walls and a moat.
 This was not meant for defensive purposes, but probably to keep out bandit gangs and Turkish raiding parties.
 The quadrangular plan of Bilje castle has similarities with another castle built by prince Eugene, the Promontor palace near Budapest.

 After its completion, prince Eugene did not often visit Bilje.
 He preferred to stay in his Vienna palace or to spend his summers either in the Belvedere palace near Vienna or on his estates in the Marchfeld area: Schloss Hof, Schloss Niederweiden, and Schloss Obersiebenbrunn.
 Here he could retreat, relax and hunt, while still being close to the imperial court.

 Although, not often there, he was still interested in the development of the Bilje estate, and the ‘recolonization’ of the surrounding area.

 After the death of prince Eugene in 1736, his Hungarian and Croatian estates passed to the Habsburg monarchs.